Talentech/EvaluationApi/docs/encryption.md

 }
 ```

-## Key rotation
-To allow key rotation, each key pair must be associated with a unique id.
-To make sure key rotation does not affect ongoing processes, key pairs should be available for 30 days before they are taken out of rotation.
-If keys need to be removed sooner, manual coordination between ATS and partners must be done.

 # Appendix: Example implementation Node.JS

 Following implements an example encryptor and decryptor.
 The entire file can be executed without any dependencies and will write out a JavaScript object with encrypted values, and then the same with the values in plain text.

 **crypt.js**